Primordial black hole: Formation

-Primordial black holes could have formed in the very early Universe (less than one second after the Big Bang), during the so-called radiation dominated era.
+Primordial black holes could have formed in the very early Universe (less than one second after the Big Bang) during the inflationary era, or in the very early radiation-dominated era.
 The essential ingredient for the formation of a primordial black hole is a fluctuation in the density of the Universe, inducing its gravitational collapse.
 One typically requires density contrasts $\delta \rho / \rho \sim 0.1$ (where $\rho$ is the density of the Universe) to form a black hole.
-There are several mechanisms able to produce such inhomogeneities in the context of cosmic inflation (in hybrid inflation models, for example axion inflation), reheating, or cosmological phase transitions.